"Weaving a Future of Light" - A project to kickstart a social enterprise for a blind community

 The livelihood project was conceived to provide dignified employment to weavers who had difficulty finding work after finishing school.
 Driven by desperation, some were found begging at railway and bus stations.

 Every Cara Brent bag is delicately hand-knotted by a visually impaired weaver from Kolkata, India.
 Knot by knot, they carry the hope of something bigger: a future of dignified employment.
 A chance to have a normal life.

 Every day, they weave towards that future of light.
 The blind artisans weave Malai cords to form small knots, also called ‘flowers’.
-Each bag takes at least one thousand ‘flowers’ and twelve to fourteen hours.
+Each bag takes at least one thousand ‘flowers’ and twenty four to thirty eight hours.
 The result is a product of guidance, patience and hands of hope.
 You see, when they’re given an opportunity and a supportive community, they can accomplish what you and I can.

 Guide them towards a future of light.
 So the path they walk will be bright.